Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ##### (Based on Lichter & Ludwig, Software Engineering: Fundamentals, People, Processes, Techniques)

 This document merges the detailed game concept of **Escape Pursuit** with its requirements analysis.
 Escape Pursuit is a cooperative multiplayer escape room platformer set in a single, intricately designed room.
+The level is filled with dynamic obstacles and puzzles, requiring precise coordination between players.
-The level is larger than the visible screen area, requiring dynamic camera systems.
-Two characters share the spotlight on screen: the Hunter and the Escaper.
-Uniquely, the Escaper is controlled by three players working together, with each handling one specific ability.
+Two characters share the spotlight on screen: two Escapers.
+Each Escaper is controlled collaboratively by two players, with each managing distinct actions.

 ## 1. Introduction

 ### 1.1 Purpose

-This document serves to outline both the game concept and the detailed requirements for Escape Pursuit.
+This document outlines both the game concept and the detailed requirements for Escape Pursuit.
 It provides a comprehensive analysis of the software’s scope, functions, and constraints while presenting a clear, engaging game concept for all stakeholders, including developers and project managers in the cs108 programming project.

 ### 1.2 Scope and Objectives

-**Escape Pursuit** is a 2D pixel art multiplayer game set in one complex room that the Escaper must escape.
-The room is larger than the display, so both characters benefit from dynamic, following camera systems:
+**Escape Pursuit** is a 2D pixel art multiplayer game set in one complex room that two Escapers must escape.
-- **Hunter:** Controlled by one player, the Hunter has a camera that follows their movement, though with a restricted field of view to increase the challenge.
+The game utilizes a dynamic camera system to follow character movements.

+- **Escapers:** Two characters, each controlled collaboratively by two players.
+- One player is responsible for walking and grabbing, while the other handles jumping and throwing.
-- **Escaper:** A single character controlled collaboratively by three players, with one player responsible for walking, another for jumping, and a third for grabbing.
-The Escaper’s camera smoothly follows the character, ensuring visibility of key obstacles and the exit.
+- The camera smoothly follows each Escaper, ensuring visibility of key obstacles and the exit.

 The core objectives are:
-- **Hunter Objective:** Catch the Escaper.
-- **Escaper Objective:** Navigate through the room’s obstacles to reach the exit.
+- **Escaper Objective:** Navigate through the room’s obstacles, obtain a key, and reach the exit.
 - **Technical Objectives:** Utilize a client/server architecture with a custom text-based network protocol for real-time gameplay synchronization.

 ### 1.3 Definitions

-- **Hunter:** The character pursued by the Escaper, controlled by one player.
-Equipped with running, jumping, and holding abilities.
-The Hunter’s camera has a restricted view to simulate limited visibility.
-- **Escaper:** The character that must escape; controlled cooperatively by three players.
-Each player manages one of the following abilities: walking, jumping, or grabbing.
-The Escaper’s camera follows the character to reveal new areas as they move.
+- **Escapers:** Two characters controlled cooperatively by two players each.
+One player controls walking and grabbing, while the other handles jumping and throwing.
 - **Client/Server Architecture:** A system design where the server manages the central game state and logic while the clients handle user interactions and display.
 - **Network Protocol:** A custom, text-based protocol for communication between the server and clients.
 - **GUI (Graphical User Interface):** The visual interface through which players interact with the game.

-### 1.4 Referenced Documents

-- cs108 Programming Project Requirements and Lecture Materials ([https://p9.dmi.unibas.ch/cs108/2025/](https://p9.dmi.unibas.ch/cs108/2025/))
-- Lecture slides on Project Management, Client/Server Architectures, Organization, and Project Overview.
-- Lichter & Ludwig, *Software Engineering: Fundamentals, People, Processes, Techniques*.

-### 1.5 Overview

-This document is organized as follows:
-- **Section 2: General Description** – Outlines system integration, key functions, user profiles, constraints, and assumptions.
-- **Section 3: Detailed Requirements** – Lists all functional requirements with traceable identifiers.
-- **Section 4: Acceptance Criteria** – Defines criteria for verifying that the system meets the requirements.
-- **Annex A: Use Cases** – Provides detailed use cases illustrating key interactions within the system.

-Additionally, the concept supports several project milestones:
-- A clear game concept (About a Game, Advanced Concept).
-- Networking and requirement analysis.
-- Self-made mockups and an initial project diary.
-- A detailed project timeline and early runnable code.

 ## 2. General Description

 ### 2.1 System Integration

 Escape Pursuit operates on a distributed client/server architecture:
 - **Server:** Manages the global game state—including player positions, collision detection, obstacle interactions, and win/lose conditions—and processes commands using a custom text-based protocol.
 - **Clients:** Provide a GUI for capturing player inputs and displaying the game state.
 They also manage the dynamic camera system, ensuring that the part of the room that is not immediately visible is gradually revealed as the characters move.

 ### 2.2 Functions

 Key functions of the system include:
-- **Real-Time Multiplayer Gameplay:** Synchronizes the game state among the Hunter and the three controllers of the Escaper.
+- **Real-Time Multiplayer Gameplay:** Synchronizes the game state among the four controllers of the two Escapers.
 - **Network Communication:** Facilitates robust data exchange between clients and the server via a custom protocol.
 - **Graphical User Interface:** Displays the game environment and supports chat functions.
 - **Dynamic Camera Systems:**
-  - The **Escaper’s camera** continuously follows the Escaper, smoothly scrolling to reveal new parts of the room.
+  - Each **Escaper’s camera** continuously follows the Escaper, smoothly scrolling to reveal new parts of the room.
-  - The **Hunter’s camera** also follows the Hunter but with a restricted field of view to add an element of challenge.
 - **Lobby and Chat:** Enables players to communicate, form teams, and select game sessions.
 - **Role-Specific Actions:**
-  - **Hunter:** Executes running, jumping, and holding actions (controlled by one player).
-  - **Escaper:** A single character controlled by three players, with designated roles for walking, jumping, and grabbing.
+  - **Escapers:** Two characters controlled by two players each, with designated roles for walking/grabbing and jumping/throwing.
 - **Obstacle and Level Management:** The single room is designed as a platformer with dynamic obstacles, traps, and puzzles.

 ### 2.3 User Profiles

-- **Hunter Player:** A user who controls the Hunter, requiring precision and strategic timing.
-Must manage the challenges of a restricted camera view.
-- **Escaper Players:** A team of three users who must work in unison to control the single Escaper character.
+- **Escaper Players:** A team of four users who must work in unison to control two Escaper characters.
 Their success depends on tight coordination and effective communication.
 - **General Gamers:** Players with basic computer proficiency and familiarity with multiplayer cooperative games.

 ### 2.4 Constraints